Skip to content

 deepuq.methods.vi

-Variational-inference primitives for Bayes-by-Backprop.
+Variational-inference primitives and wrappers for Deep-UQ.

 BayesByBackpropMLP

-Convenience MLP composed from BayesianLinear layers.
+Convenience MLP composed from :class:BayesianLinear layers.

 BayesianLinear